 Harris holds a BA in Studio Art from Yale University and an MFA in Painting from Queens College CUNY (2008).
 She has exhibited work across the United States at venues including Daniel Cooney Fine Art (NYC), the Delaware Center for Contemporary Arts, and the University of Kansas.
 She received a Painting Fellowship from the New York Foundation for the Arts in 2012.
 Harris has served as a visiting lecturer or instructor at institutions including the University of Iowa, Mount Mercy University, the Wassaic Project, Booklyn Artists Alliance, and the Iowa City Press Coop.
-She is currently on the Board of Public Space One in Iowa City.
+She currently serves on the Board of Public Space One in Iowa City.

 Organizing and curatorial projects are an integral part of Harris's creative life.
 Most recently she co-organized Nasty Women in Iowa, a remarkably successful art show and fundraiser for women's health organizations in the Midwest.
 From 2010 to 2012 she hosted and facilitated the Hudson Incubator, a monthly house-based salon for working writers and artists living in Hudson, NY.
 In 2012, Harris co-founded Hudson Independent Artists, a consortium of artists working together to organize public open studios and independent exhibitions.